eyacquah/streaming-code-generator/README.md

     1. Ensure the Server is Running

-Make sure you have the API server running as described in the Running the Application section.
+Ensure the API server is running as described in Running the Application.
 2. Run the API Client Script

 python api_client.py

     3. Enter a Prompt

 When prompted, enter the code prompt you want to send to the API.
 Press Enter to use the default prompt.

-Enter your prompt (or press Enter to use the default):

 4. Select a Test to Run
 The script provides several test options:

-Select a test to run:

-1. Test generate code (normal)
-2. Test generate code with timeout
-3. Test generate code with invalid payload
-    Enter the number of the test to run (default is 1):

 • Option 1: Sends a valid prompt and streams the response.
 • Option 2: Tests how the API handles timeouts.
-        •	You will be prompted to enter a timeout duration.
 • Option 3: Sends an invalid payload to test error handling.

-        5. View the Output

-    The script will display the API’s response or any error messages directly in the console.
+5. View the Output The script will display the API’s response or any error messages directly in the console.

-Examples

-    •	Example 1: Normal Test

-python api_client.py

-Enter your prompt (or press Enter to use the default):
-Using default prompt: Create a function that sorts a list using bubble sort.

-Select a test to run:

-1. Test generate code (normal)
-2. Test generate code with timeout
-3. Test generate code with invalid payload
-    Enter the number of the test to run (default is 1):

-        •	The script will stream and display the generated code and explanations.

-        •	Example 2: Test with Timeout

-python api_client.py

-Enter your prompt (or press Enter to use the default): Implement a quicksort algorithm.

-Select a test to run:

-1. Test generate code (normal)
-2. Test generate code with timeout
-3. Test generate code with invalid payload
-    Enter the number of the test to run (default is 1): 2 Enter timeout in seconds (default is 0.1):

-        •	If the API takes longer than the specified timeout, the script will display a timeout error.

-        •	Example 3: Test with Invalid Payload

-python api_client.py

-Enter your prompt (or press Enter to use the default): Any prompt.

-Select a test to run:

-1. Test generate code (normal)
-2. Test generate code with timeout
-3. Test generate code with invalid payload
-    Enter the number of the test to run (default is 1): 3

-        •	The script sends an invalid payload to the API, and you can observe how the API handles bad requests.

 API Endpoints